francis-belen/francis-belen/README.md

 # 👋 Welcome to My GitHub

-Hi, I'm a passionate software and web developer who has been building and maintaining personal projects since the early 2010s.
+Hi, I'm a passionate software and web developer who has been building and maintaining personal projects since 2010.
 Most of my work has remained private — developed offline or self-hosted — and only recently have I begun migrating parts of it to GitHub.

 ---